Our Herb Garden & Favorite Culinary Herbs

 While certainly not as dramatic as a death sentence, it was believed if someone cut parsley that they would be later crossed in love.

 Transplanting parsley would appear to be an equally unfavorable activity.
-In Devonshire, it was believed that to transplant parsley was to commit offense against the 'guardian genius' who presides over parsley beds.
+In Devonshire, it was believed that anyone who transplanted parsley would offend the ‘guardian genius’ who presides over parsley beds.
 The evil transplanter or a member of his family was thought to be punished within a year.
 (No specifics were given as to what sort of punishment could be expected.)
 And, in Hampshire, peasants feared giving away any parsley as it would bring ill-luck upon them.

 One woman in Morwenstow claimed that one of her children sickened after an "unfortunate undoing of the parsley bed."